- Date – Date fish is released

 How To Tag Dolphinfish

-The value, integrity, and credibility of this study rest in the recording of the field data.
+The value, integrity, and credibility of this study depend on the recording of the field data.
 The quality of the information that you provide will decide the value of the recovery of your tagged fish.
+Click here to download a document that details the necessary steps you can take to properly tag and release healthy dolphinfish.

 Tagging Small Dolphin